IBM/generate-insights-from-data-formats-with-watson/README.md

 Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 From there you can click
-`browse` and add data files from your computer.
+`browse` and add data files from your computer. `Insert the three files as specified in the notebook.`

 ![](https://github.com/IBM/generate-insights-from-data-formats-with-watson/blob/master/doc/source/image/add_file.png)